AyeshaErum/Restore-Hope/README.md

 # Restore-Hope
 # RestoreSync - Matching Algorithm and Admin Dashboard

+(All our files are in the master branch)

 RestoreSync is a real-time disaster response system that matches aid requests from Internally Displaced Person (IDP) camps with available resources from NGOs.
 The system utilizes a Python-based matching algorithm, a live MongoDB database connection, and an admin dashboard to streamline humanitarian aid delivery.

 ## Project Overview